esotery/identityframework-iam/README.md

 Extends rather static .NET IdentityFramework Policies of fine grained IAM rules for better and more dynamic Authorization handling.

+# Identityframework-Iam-Ef

+Implements the interfaces defined in ``IdentityFramework.Iam.Core`` with help of EF Core.
+If you are using an EF in your project this is the package you want to use:).

 ## Purpose

 As you may know, the new Identity framework pushes for the use of policies as the solve-it-all security concept.
 The policies are really great and I personally like them.
 What I don't like is that they are somewhat static by nature.